 Shifting the Discussion

 After introducing the topic the group shifted into a discussion about the state of presentations in our classrooms.
 We asked, “are they really student-driven?”.
 One educator shared about the difference between how students engage with presenting in primary versus secondary school.
-In the younger ages, students tend to be more engaged with their learning, but then a noticeable shift happens as students mature.
+At younger ages, students tend to be more engaged with their learning, but then a noticeable shift happens as students mature.
 As they develop their identity they become more selective about which learning experiences they choose to engage with.

 This can impact how they approach presenting their learning to their peers.
 They are much more self-conscious about the process.
 It is no longer viewed as an opportunity to speak excitedly about their learning.
 Instead, it is a time when they are forced to be in front of their peers and susceptible to judgment.